Battle of Zonchio: Battle on August 12

-Loredan immediately directed the Pandora towards the largest of the two Ottoman carracks, believing it to be Kemal's flagship, but this turned out to be actually the other, while the ship he had targeted was commanded by Burak.
+Loredan immediately directed the Pandora towards the largest of the two Ottoman carracks, believing it to be Kemal's flagship, but the latter turned out to be the other, while the ship he had targeted was commanded by Burak.
 The Pandora and Alban's carrack closed on Burak's ship exchanging their powerful artillery, while Turkish galleys swarmed the two Venetian carracks from the sides.
 Kemal helped Burak by firing his guns from afar, probably prevented by their own galleys from approaching the melee.
-While action raged, however, the rest of the Venetian fleet refused to join the battle.
+While action raged, however, the rest of the Venetian fleet inexplicably refused to join the battle.
 Alvise Marcello, the commander of the other Venetian carracks, withdrew with his division after capturing just one Ottoman vessel.
-For his part, Vicenzo Polani, captain of one of the Venetian great galleys, attacked alone with his ship and battled the surrounding Ottoman galleys.
+Conversely, Vicenzo Polani, captain of one of the Venetian great galleys, attacked alone with his ship and battled the surrounding Ottoman galleys.

 Grimani desperately called the rest of the fleet to battle with his trumpet, but most captains ignored him, while those attempting to obey were encumbered by being at the rear guard.
 Grimani himself did not join the battle either, while rowers screamed at the carracks for their captains to be hanged.
 Only eight light vessels from Corfu finally joined, only to be peppered, with one of them sinking.
 Polani was then forced to flee with his great galley severely damaged by her particular battle, and upon doing so, the other ships of her type followed her and fled.
 These of Loredan and d'Armer were ultimately the only Venetian ships which sustainedly fought, aside from a small Venetian carrack, the Brocheta, which was surrounded and sunk, although its crew could be rescued.

 Loredan and d'Armer had continued engaging Burak at close range against all odds, and after grappling the Ottoman carrack, their boarding parties jumped in and gradually overcame it.
 However, at this point fire spread in the Turkish ship, either due to their incendiary cannonballs or as a last attempt by Burak, unable to disentangle his ships, to take his opponents with him.
-With the Venetian carracks similarly unable to disengage, the Ottoman carrack's powder magazine exploded and the destruction spread to the western ships, with the result that all of the three vessels burned and sank.
-The Ottoman survivors were rescued by the nearby galleys and carrack, while the Venetian fleet, leaving the survivors to be killed by the Turks.
+With the Venetian carracks similarly unable to disengage, the Ottoman carrack's powder magazine exploded and the destruction spread to the western ships, resulting in all of the three vessels burning and sinking.
+The Ottoman survivors were rescued by the nearby galleys and carrack, but the Venetian fleet left most of their own survivors to be killed by the Turks.
 Burak and Loredan died, while d'Armer managed to escape in a skiff but was captured and executed.
 The Ottomans lost two cargo ships and four minor vessels.
 On August 14, Grimani order the fleet to retreat to Zante to reoarganize and defend Lepanto.